aixplain/aiXplain/docs/user/user_doc.md

     ...
 ]
 ```

+The `api-key` parameter is optional and is only used if the environment variable isn't set or you would like to override the existing environment variable.

 Find a supported function type that best describes your model's purpose.
 Note down the function's ID.
 ```console